pretix/pretix-docs/docs/guides/meta/formatting.md

     Reading note boxes is useful.
 ```

-This raw text results in the following warning:
+This raw text results in the following note:

 !!!
 Note
     Reading note boxes is useful.